 The Department of Energy (DOE) is committed to ensuring that items and components installed in safety-related or mission-critical applications meet their intended function and operability requirements.
-Therefore, EHSS has established a process for identifying Suspect/Counterfeit (S/CI) or Defective Items (DI) that are deemed safety-significant and broadly applicable to DOE facilities and for ensuring that action is taken.
+DOE has established a process for identifying Suspect/Counterfeit (S/CI) or Defective Items (DI) that are found in safety-significant systems or within DOE facilities, and explains the actions needed to capture, control, and disposition the S/CI-DI.

 Access to password protected areas of this website is available to DOE employees and contractors, and other Federal/military employees with a need-to-know.
-Such persons must register for a password in this area to gain access to S/CI and DI information.
+These are typically individuals that are S/CI Coordinators or contacts associated with the S/CI Program.
+Such persons must register for a password to gain access to S/CI and DI information maintained here.

 NOTICE: Documents downloaded from the password-protected areas of this web site may be made available to the DOE Federal/military and DOE contractor community.
-These documents are not permitted to be made available to the general public via an Internet web site.
+These documents are not permitted to be made available to the general public.
 All parties with access to the password-protected areas of the EHSS web site are to exercise due diligence to maintain control of information.

 EHSS RELATED LINKS: